TaiLe96/burger/README.md

 module.exports = orm;
 ```

-These codes will execute the nesccasry to call out the functions from burger controllers such as selecting a specigic burger to update or delete from the database.
+These codes will execute the nesccasry MySQL commands from burger_controllers.js.
+So the user can select a specific burger from the database and update or delete from the database.

 # Author Links
 [LinkedIn](www.linkedin.com/in/tu-tai-le-2a9646139)